The Northern Cross Fast Radio Burst project -- III. The FRB-magnetar connection in a sample of nearby galaxies: Discussion and conclusions

-Considering the STARE2 detection, \citet{Margalit2020} already pointed out that the cosmological FRB rate, including repeating sources, can be explained only by adding a second magnetar population, younger and with a stronger magnetic field with respect to the SGR1935-like ones \citep{Margalit19,Blanchard16}.
-This second population includes more exotic magnetars, not born through the usual supernovae core collapse, but through a much more rare formation channel.
+Considering the STARE2 detection, \citet{Margalit2020} already pointed out that the cosmological FRB rate, including repeating sources, can be explained only by adding a second magnetar population that is younger and with a stronger magnetic field with respect to the SGR1935-like ones \citep{Margalit19,Blanchard16}.
+This second population includes more exotic magnetars, not born through the usual supernova core collapse, but through a much rarer formation channel.
 Our constraints imply that the burst rate per magnetar of SGR-like events is approximately a factor of two smaller than previously reported, implying rarer events.
-In the perspective of a two-population model, our results imply that rare magnetars should be more prominent than considered earlier in order to compensate the smaller burst rate from SGR1935-like magnetars.
-Moreover, the detection of FRB 20200120E in a globular cluster \citep{Bhardwaj21a, Kirsten22glob} have similar implications \citep{LuBenKum22}, being the formation of magnetars possible inside globular clusters through compact object mergers, accretion induced collapse or a WD merger induced collapse \citep{Kirsten22glob, Kremer21, Kremer22}.
-However, the $\rm ns$-structures observed in some bursts from FRB 20200120E could be explained in terms of a recycled millisecond pulsar origin \citep{Majid21, Kremer21}, hence it is not clear whether M81-like FRBs could represent this needed population of rarer FRB progenitors.
+From the perspective of a two-population model, our results imply that rare magnetars should be more prominent than considered earlier in order to compensate for the smaller burst rate from SGR1935-like magnetars.
+Moreover, the detection of FRB 20200120E in a globular cluster \citep{Bhardwaj21a, Kirsten22glob} has similar implications \citep{LuBenKum22}, namely that the formation of magnetars is possible inside globular clusters through compact object mergers, accretion-induced collapse, or a WD-merger-induced collapse \citep{Kirsten22glob, Kremer21, Kremer22}.
+However, the nanosecond structures observed in some bursts from FRB 20200120E could be explained in terms of a recycled millisecond pulsar origin \citep{Majid21, Kremer21}.
+Hence, it is not clear whether M81-like FRBs could represent this needed population of rarer FRB progenitors.